INFORMATION | FREQUENTLY ASKED QUESTIONS

 General Terms of Sale: Cash or Credit?

-At the time of sale the purchaser has the option of either (1) paying the full price or (2) if paying at least 10% of the purchase price with the right to pay the balance in 60 days.
+At the time of sale the purchaser has the option of either (1) paying the full price or (2) if paying at least 10% of the purchase price with the right to pay the balance in 30 days.
 If the purchaser elects to pay less than the full price, they must sign a bond and provide surety (see next question).
-In addition, the commissioner is obligated to charge the purchaser interest at 12% per year on any unpaid balance until fully paid.
+In addition, pursuant to KRS 426.705 the bond shall be for the unpaid balance of the purchase price and bear interest at the rate the judgment bears, from the date of sale until paid.

 The commissioner accepts personal checks for all payments due the master commissioner’s office.